adil-hussain-84/UiAutomatorExperiments/app2/README.md

-This Android application project demonstrates a workaround for the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename) method reporting an incorrect package name when run in an Android 11+ emulator.
+This Android application project demonstrates a workaround for the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename) method reporting an incorrect package name when run in Android 11+ devices.
 The workaround is to add a [queries](https://developer.android.com/guide/topics/manifest/queries-element) element in the app's manifest which enables the [UIDevice.getLauncherPackageName()](https://developer.android.com/reference/androidx/test/uiautomator/UiDevice#getlauncherpackagename)